MatthewDuddington/octet/octet/README.md

 - Broadly, I have tried to adhere to the Google C++ style guide.
   https://google.github.io/styleguide/cppguide.html
-  Though, I have chosen to avoid refactoring any existing Octet / Invaiderers code, mainly for greater clarity in what I have changed, but also to avoid inadvertently breaking non-obvious calls.
+  Though, I have chosen to avoid refactoring too much existing Octet / Invaiderers code, mainly for greater clarity in what I have added, but also to avoid inadvertently breaking non-obvious calls.
   (Thus, I apologise for the resultant mixed formatting in some modules!)

+  - A few significant diverges however:
+  - Firsty, I drop opening code block braces onto new lines, except for simple, single line blocks.
+  - Secondly, I add a space inside function decleration parameter brackets and in call argument brackets if there is more than one element.
-  - Similarly, I diverge with the Google style where I have multiple long parameters or arguments.
-I split these to new lines and carry the opening brace, as this makes it clearer for me to read back.
+  - Finally, where I have multiple long parameters or arguments, I split these onto new lines.
+Seperating tokens go below the calling token.
+This gives an eyeline to follow and helps prevent the IDE from realigning things impropperly with the auto indent.
+    Where paramaters or arguments are very short, or are fundementally related (such as an X, Y, Z position) and also short, they are kept on the same line.
-    (Rule #1 - readability and clarity is king)
+   - Rule #1 is apparently: readability and clarity above all other rules)
+     Where I need to adhear to a house standard, retrospective auto formatting is possible before commits are merged)

 Gameplay: